 How do you store your wine?

-How do you ship your wine?
+How will you ship my wine?

 What if it’s too warm or too cold to ship wine?